nchiang82/learn-github/README.md

-this is a practice repo
+this is a practice repo!